 - In chemosynthesis, the source of carbon for the synthesis of organics can be not only carbon dioxide but also carbon monoxide (CO), formic acid, acetic acid, methanol, and carbonates.

-What is the Source of Energy for Chemosynthesis?
+What is the Source of Energy?

 Where do chemosynthetic bacteria get their energy?
 Chemosynthetic bacteria get their energy due to the oxidation of hydrogen, manganese, iron, sulfur, ammonia, etc. Depending on the substrate being oxidized, the bacteria got their names: iron bacteria, sulfur bacteria, methane-forming archaea, nitrifying bacteria, and so on.